lttv-vu/ZamanYar/README.md

 1. With this method, you can include the file online in your `HTML` with a single line of code, no download needed. <br>
 2. You can either use a specific version or always have the latest version. <br>
-3. To use a specific version, replace `v1.0.0` with your desired version. <br>
+3. To use a specific version, replace `v1.0.0` in the link with your desired version. <br>

 ⚠️ Only works when connected to the internet.